prometheus-pve/prometheus-pve-exporter/README.rst

                             Exposes PVE onboot status

-Use `[::]` for the `address` argument in order to bind to both IPv6 and IPv4 sockets on dual stacked machines.
+Use `[::]` in the `--web.listen-address` flag in order to bind to both IPv6 and IPv4 sockets on dual stacked machines.

 Visit http://localhost:9221/pve?target=1.2.3.4&cluster=1&node=1 where 1.2.3.4
 is the IP of the Proxmox VE node to get metrics from.
 Specify the ``module``